Skip to main content

 What is a dependent variable?

 A variable is an entity that can assume different values.
-In the simplest of terms, we can consider anything that can vary as a variable.
+In the simplest terms, anything that can vary is a variable.

-For instance, height is a variable because we can assign a person's height a value.
-Other variables include income, age, country of birth, test scores, and so on.
+For instance, height is a variable because we can assign a person’s height a value.
+Other variables include income, age, country of birth, and test scores.

 What exactly is a dependent variable?

-In an experimental study, the dependent variable is typically the one you're interested in measuring or monitoring to determine whether or not other variables affect it.
+In an experimental study, the dependent variable is typically the one you’re measuring or monitoring to determine whether other variables affect it.

-For example, the dependent variable is easy to pick out in an experiment examining the effects of sleeping on test results.
-Researchers are trying to determine if changes in the independent variable (sleeping) result in considerable changes to the dependent variable (the test results).
+For example, the dependent variable is easy to pick out in an experiment examining the effects of sleep on test results. are trying to determine if changes in the (sleeping) result in considerable changes to the dependent variable (the test results).

-In statistics, dependent variables use a few other names, including:
+In statistics, dependent variables go by a few other names, including:

-While the independent variable is the "cause," the dependent variable is the "effect"—the affected variable.
+In cause-and-effect terms, the independent variable is the “cause,” and the dependent variable is the “effect”—the affected variable.

 Dependent vs. independent variables: How are they different?

-Let's first understand what an independent variable is.
-True to its name, an independent variable stands alone, and other variables don’t change or affect it.
+Let’s first understand what an independent variable is.
+True to its name, an independent variable stands alone—other variables don’t change or affect it.

 If the value of an independent variable changes at any time, that change happens at the researcher’s discretion, not because of other variables.

 Typically, the researcher determines the independent variable.
-Its value is clear and well-known right at the beginning of the experiment, unlike the dependent variable.
-Those values only become clear after the experiment's conclusion.
+Its value is clear and well-known at the start of the experiment, unlike the dependent variable, whose values only become clear after the experiment concludes.

 The quickest way is to place both variables in the sentence below in a logical way: